Definition Of Coefficient In Chemistry

 Determining Coefficients: Balancing Chemical Equations

-Balancing chemical equations is the process of adjusting coefficients to ensure that the number of atoms of each element is equal on both sides of the equation.
+Balancing chemical equations is the process of adjusting coefficients to see to it that the number of atoms of each element is equal on both sides of the equation.
 This process involves a systematic approach, often employing trial and error, or more advanced techniques for complex reactions.
 Here's a breakdown of the steps involved:

 2. Count the atoms: Determine the number of atoms of each element on both the reactant and product sides.
 In our example: